 WHO Global Action Plan and Containment Certification Scheme

-The WHO Global Action Plan (GAPIII) was endorsed by the WHO Strategic Advisory Group of Experts on Immunization in October 2014 and the World Health Assembly resolution WHA68.3 in May 2015.
-The GAPIII Containment Certification Scheme (CCS) was endorsed by the WHO Strategic Advisory Group of Experts on Immunization in October 2016.
+The WHO Global Action Plan (GAPIV, formerly GAPIII) is the chief guidance document for poliovirus containment.
+GAPIII was endorsed by the WHO Strategic Advisory Group of Experts on Immunization (SAGE) in October 2014 and through World Health Assembly resolution WHA68.3 in May 2015.
+The GAPIII Containment Certification Scheme (CCS), to support implementation of the plan, was endorsed by SAGE in October 2016.

 The following Containment Certification Scheme forms and templates are available to support National Authorities for Containment in the roll-out and implementation of the certification process.
 All submissions to the Global Certification Commission for the Eradication of Poliomyelitis (GCC) must be made in English.